nwidynski/embla-carousel-aria/README.md

 const embla = EmblaCarousel(
   emblaNode,
   {
-    inViewThreshold: 0.25, // A high view threshold is recommended.
+    inViewThreshold: 0.25, // Note: Your slide must be in view for it to be tabbable!
+A high view threshold is recommended.
   },
   [AriaPlugin()]
 );